What is The Lemon Law in California? The Song-Beverly Consumer Warranty Act

 The Song-Beverly Consumer Warranty Act often referred to as California’s Lemon Law, is a set of legal statutes designed to provide protection to consumers who purchase or lease new motor vehicles.
 The key aspects of this act include:

-The Tanner Act, under the Lemon Law in California, provides protection to consumers who either purchase or lease a new defective vehicle by providing a guideline on how many repair attempts are acceptable before seeking a Lemon Law claim.
+The Tanner Consumer Protection Act, under the Lemon Law in California, protects consumers who either purchase or lease a new defective vehicle by providing a guideline on how many repair attempts are acceptable before seeking a Lemon Law claim.